cladam/cladam.github.io/_posts/2025-11-19-wastes_in_code.md

 This is the cost of altering delivered work that should have been done correctly the first time.

-This waste is so critical to team health that the [2024 DORA Report](https://dora.dev/research/2025/dora-report/) officially added **Rework Rate** as a key metric.
+This waste is so critical to team health that the [DORA Report](https://dora.dev/research/2025/dora-report/) officially added **Rework Rate** as a key metric.

 This metric measures the ratio of deployments that are unplanned and performed to address a user-facing bug or incident in production.
 It reflects the quality of the development process itself, highlighting the cost of fixing work that wasn't right the first time.